-The University of Utah is committed to prioritizing, elevating, and reimaging safety to best meet the needs of the community.
-Over the past two years, the U's public safety functions have undergone significant changes.
-As the Interim Chief Safety Officer, I participate on the president's cabinet and am responsible for the oversight and coordination of safety initiatives across campus, as well as supervising the university's public safety operational divisions.
+Over the past three years, the University's Department of Public Safety has undergone significant changes.
+As the Chief Safety Officer, my role is to lead our safety efforts as a member of the president's cabinet.
 These include University Police, Campus Security, U Health Security, Community Services, Emergency Communications, and Emergency Management.
+Lalso oversee a centralized administrative team in the Office of the Chief Safety Officer that is responsible for compliance, accreditation management, financial planning, strategic planning, marketing and communications, professional responsibility, IT strategy, and community engagement in coordination with the divisions of Student Affairs and Equity, Diversity, and Inclusion.

-I also oversee a centralized administrative team in the Office of the Chief Safety Officer that is responsible for compliance, accreditation management, financial planning, strategic planning, marketing and communications, professional responsibility, IT strategy, and community engagement in coordination with the divisions of Student Affairs and Equity, Diversity, and Inclusion.
+Before the end of this year, we will officially open a new public safety building, a key milestone for our department and for the university as we open a new chapter marked by the renewed commitment to our campus community.
+We continue to work toward accreditation from the Commission on Accreditation for Law Enforcement Agencies, while advancing our efforts to engage the community in the development, strategic direction, and oversight of our department through the Public

-We are preparing to open a new public safety building in early 2022, working to achieve accreditation from the Commission on Accreditation for Law Enforcement Agencies in 2023, and continue to engage the community in the development, strategic direction, and oversight of our department through the Public Safety Advisory Committee, the Independent Review Committee, the SafeU Student Ambassador program, and more.
+Safety Advisory Committee, the Independent Review Committee, the SafeU Student Ambassador program, and more.